michael-koller-91/transport-cables/README.md

 * if a pair of underground cables is placed on cables, can the cables between the undergrounds be deleted?
 * is it possible to maintain the filter if an entity is upgraded?
 * rewrite the item distribution algorithm; for example, 31 receivers with a rate of 30 items / s is a problem
+* node should connect to everything
+* save item transport is active in global?

 ## Acknowledgement